KateBu/bot-1.3/README.md

 - Exceptions
 - Logic
 - Services
+- TextMessages

 #### API
-<p> API folder contains modules Bot (runBot and nextLoop functions), Messages (contains parseFailMessage) and Wrapper (exports getPureMessageList and sendM functions) </p>
+<p> API folder contains modules Bot (runBot and nextLoop functions) and Wrapper (exports getPureMessageList and sendM functions) </p>

 <p> The <b>Telegram</b> folder contains module Cleaners (exports telByteStringToPureMessageList function and contains functions for decoding json data Telegram server sends into list of PureMessages), there are some functions for decoding in Cleaners folder.
 Module Data contains some specific data for connecting to Telegram server and some functions for building Telegram http requests.
 You can find specific data structures and FromJSON/ToJSON instances of Telegram server responses in Structs folder. </p>